 Think you might want to teach a class?
-We’re taking class proposals for our May 2014 session.
+We’re taking class proposals for our September 2014 session.
 Get in touch, or submit a course proposal.
-Deadline: March 15.
-(Just stay away from the Senate.)
+Deadline: July 15.

 Anyone can teach anything anywhere — that’s our thing.
 (Within reason.
 Please don’t propose “Self-Cannibalism: Did You Really Need Two Arms?” or something.)
 You don’t need to be a formal expert in your topic of choice.
 Just really into it.